Check back for upcoming webinars.

 Colon cancer is common but often preventable!
 UCLA gastroenterologist, Fola May, MD, PhD, MPhil, discusses an overview of colon and rectal cancer, including what causes disease, risk factors, and how to prevent it.
 She also discusses the different ways to screen for colon and rectal cancer, including stool-based screening tests and colonoscopy.

 Bloating is a common and very confusing symptom for patients and pracitioners alike.
-Janelle Smith, RDN and Nancee Jaffe, RDN for a discussion about the causes of bloating, as well as tips and tricks to help reduce the bloat.
+Janelle Smith, MS, RDN and Nancee Jaffe, MS, RDN for a discussion about the causes of bloating, as well as tips and tricks to help reduce the bloat.

 Alireza Sedarat, MD, GI interventional endoscopist, provides an overview of colon polyps and how they are treated, with a focus on endoscopic removal of large colon polyps to prevent progression to colon cancer.